mbabynames search ✿

 Major Elliott

-Major carries the meaning "noble and strong" while Elliott brings "the Lord is my God".
+Major carries the meaning "greater" while Elliott brings "the Lord is my God".
 Said together, Major Elliott has both weight and warmth.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Major Theodore

-Put "noble and strong" next to "gift of God" and you get a name that feels considered.
+Put "greater" next to "gift of God" and you get a name that feels considered.
 Major Theodore works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Major Julian

-Meaning: Major = "noble and strong", Julian = "youthful".
+Meaning: Major = "greater", Julian = "youthful".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Major Vincent